310mc/https-310mc.github.io-tl/source/_posts/scout/tough_guy.md

 {% bubble Chiaki frown %}
 That Nagumo… He gladly listens to everything Kiryu says, huh…

-Why does he always respond to what I tell him with an “Ehh~?”… Is there a difference in our natural virtue?
+Why does he always respond to what I tell him with an “Ehh~?”… Is it a matter of difference in our core nature?
 {% endbubble %}

 {% bubble Chiaki grin2 %}